 If you are adding new molecules to an established collection, for example adding newly synthesized analogs to a particular series of compounds, choose the "existing collection" option, and select it from the drop-down list.
 Since only new molecules are added to a collection, any duplicates will be excluded.
+You need “Full Access” role or higher to add new molecules to a collection created by another user.
 Molecules are never subtracted or removed when this option is used, but keep reading about new collections to learn how to subtract molecules.

 Start a new collection:

 Enter a name for your new collection, and select which project it will be associated with - this collection will be accessible to all project members.
 Project association for collections is mandatory, just like for all other data in the CDD Vault, unless you choose to make the collection private.
 Once you've saved a collection to a project, you will see an option to share it with your colleagues: when you click on the link in the green status bar above the results table, you will be able to create a message and e-mail notifications with a hyperlink to the new collection.

 If you enter a name of a collection that already exists, you will be asked whether or not you are trying to overwrite an existing collection.
 If you choose to overwrite, the list of molecules will be replaced rather than appended, or you may choose another name for your new collection.
 This is the main mechanism to remove molecules from an existing collection.

 After each file is imported, the validation report offers a short-cut to "Explore imported data".

 The same shortcut is available from the list of previously imported files on the Import tab.

 Both of these handy links will load all results from the file on the search page, including any protocol data and a temporary collection of all molecules in the file.
 If all of them belong to the same collection, this is the quickest way to save a permanent copy.